apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Suspect released in murder of Detroit synagogue president Samantha Woll**
+**House GOP pursuing two-step plan to avert government shutdown**

-You can read more about it [here](https://www.cbsnews.com/detroit/news/suspect-released-in-murder-of-detroit-synagogue-president-samantha-woll/).
+You can read more about it [here](https://www.cnn.com/2023/11/11/politics/house-speaker-mike-johnson-pitches/index.html).

 ## Requirements
 - Python 3.8